shsamiei/seyhsamiei.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2022-02-10 15:59:00-0400
+date: 2023-01-10 15:59:00-0400
 inline: true
 ---

-I'm excited to announce that I will be joining the Divar family as their newest Data Analyst.
+I'm excited to announce that I will be joining the Shopino family as their newest software engineer.